caltechlibrary/dataset/docs/dataset/find.md

 ## Description

-_find_ adds support for full text searching of a collection based on [Bleve](https://blevesearch.com) indexes.
-It supports a [query string language]() similar to elastic search.
+_find_ adds support for full text searching of a collection based on [Bleve](https://www.blevesearch.com) search engine indexes.
+It supports a [query string language](http://www.blevesearch.com/docs/Query-String-Query/) similar to elastic search.
 Additionally _find_ can render the results in various formats include plain text, JSON, and CSV.

 _find_ supports using multiple indexes.
 List the index names separated by colons.